 Van Scoy, I.J.
 (1995).
 Respecting what children say: The cognitive basis of children's expressions.
 Dimensions, 23 (2), 12 - 16.

 Van Scoy, I.J.
 (January 1994).
 Differences in teaching between six primary and five intermediate teachers in one school.
 The Elementary School Journal, 93 (3), 347 - 356.

 Developing a vision and plan for transforming students through integrative learning.
 Annual Meeting of the Southern Association of Colleges and Schools: Commission on Colleges, Nashville, TN, December 2014. (with J.N.
 Gardner & B.O.
 Barefoot).

 Moving a major learning initiative forward: resources, challenges and strategies.
 What lies ahead for you?
 Annual Meeting of the Southern Association of Colleges and Schools: Commission on Colleges, Atlanta, December 2013 (with H. Doerpinghaus & D. Hightower-Davis).

 How do we turn teacher education upside down?
 Implementing the Blue Ribbon Panel recommendations.
 An invited presentation for the Institutional Orientation Meeting of the National Council for the Accreditation of Teacher Education, Atlanta, April 2011.

 A minds-on approach: Helping pre-service teachers construct and apply knowledge on Piagetian theory.
 A presentation for the National Institute for Early Childhood Professional Development Charlotte, NC, June 2009 (with M. Muller).

 Under Van Scoy’s leadership the University of South Carolina received the 2014 Association for General and Liberal Studies Exemplary Program Processes Award in Co-Curricular General Education Learning.
-The award recognizes USC's success in building on general education by promoting integrative learning across within and beyond the classroom experiences (USC Connect).
+The award recognizes UofSC's success in building on general education by promoting integrative learning across within and beyond the classroom experiences (UofSC Connect).